Skip to content

 Same Crawlee API, same request queueing, same retry/concurrency knobs.
 The framework is the same; only the worker model changes.
 That makes it cheap to start with Cheerio and add a Playwright fallback for the 10% of pages that need it.

-A common trap: defaulting to Playwright "just in case"
+Why is defaulting to Playwright "just in case" expensive?

 In 2026, AI-coding assistants overwhelmingly suggest Playwright as the default for any scraping task.
 They'll write you a 200-line Playwright script for a job that needs fetch() + 3 lines of Cheerio.